maehw/ubx-gps-simulator/README.md

 Its functionality is currently limited to:
 * receiving all messages and evaluating their checksums,
+* decoding and dumping decoded messages on the console,
 * recognizing `CFG` class messages (`0x06`) and replying with an `ACK-ACK`.
-* assuming to run on and performing baudrate changes on I/O configuration port #1 (UART)

 **Disclaimer**: The code has a lot of hacks, feel free to improve it and make a pull request!
 Please also understand that this software will never cover all functions of the real GPS receiver hardware - and there are likely some bugs in the code (search for `FIXME` and `TODO`)!